Ostarbeiter: Recruitment and kidnapping

 Initially a recruiting campaign was launched in January 1942 by Fritz Sauckel for workers to go to Germany.
-"On January 28 the first special train will leave for Germany with hot meals in Kiev, Zdolbunov and Przemyśl", offered an announcement.
+"On January 28 the first special train will leave for Germany with hot meals in Kiev, Zdolbuniv and Przemyśl", offered an announcement.
 The first train was full when it departed from Kiev on January 22.

 The advertising continued in the following months.
 "Germany calls you!
 Go to Beautiful Germany!
 100,000 Ukrainians are already working in free Germany.
 What about you?" ran a Kiev newspaper ad on March 3, 1942.
 Word got back however, of the sub-human slave conditions that Ukrainians met in Germany and the campaign failed to attract sufficient volunteers.
-Forced recruitment was implemented, although propaganda still depicted them as volunteers.
+Forced recruitment was implemented, although propaganda still depicted the workers as volunteers.